tinygrad/7900xtx/driver/setup_process.md

 Load with type: AMDGPU_FW_LOAD_PSP

+### IH

+Interrupt rings should setup before psp can be loaded.
+Not setting up this and VMM properlly hangs the bootloader!!!!
+The driver setups ih, ih1 and soft_ih.
+Driver can enable interrupts for some events (like ThermalAlert).

 ### PSP

+Loads KDB, SYS_DRV, SOS using bootloader.
+Requires VMM and IH.
+(TODO: Add info about TA, required?)

 First thing that loads is PSP.
 7900xtx uses `psp13_0_0`.
 Loads `sOS`, `TA`.
 Both sos and ta contains several fw blobs.
 Can send requests to sOS with ring (ring entry: `psp_gfx_rb_frame`, commands: `psp_gfx_cmd_resp`).